 Profits and gains of the tax exempt property rental business will not be subject to tax in the hands of the REIT.
 Profits and gains from any other activities carried on by the REIT remain subject to corporation tax in the normal way.
 The company will be treated for tax purposes as two different entities - the tax exempt property rental business and the non-tax exempt business.
 Special rules apply to how income and expenditure is divided between the two businesses.

-From 17 July 2013 the income from a REIT investing in another UK REIT is treated as income of the investing REIT's tax exempt property rental business provided the investing REIT distributes to its investors 100% of the property income distribution it receives from investing in another REIT.
+The income from a REIT investing in another UK REIT is treated as income of the investing REIT's tax exempt property rental business provided the investing REIT distributes to its investors 100% of the property income distribution it receives from investing in another REIT.